 (2) The Committee shall meet at least quarterly.
 At the first meeting each calendar year, the Committee shall establish the dates for Committee meetings for that calendar year.
-At the first meeting of each year, the Committee shall create a Work Plan identifying the initiatives of the upcoming year.
 Agendas for each Committee meeting shall be distributed by the Authority's Clerk ("Clerk").
 Meetings shall be noticed and open to the public.
 Meetings shall be conducted in accordance with the Ralph M. Brown Act and applicable policies, procedures and codes adopted by the Board.